TuLrving/learngit/readme.txt

 tujiaming is a zhizhang
 caochao is a man.
-Creating a new branch is quick and simple. xiayun is a good boy.
+Creating a new branch is quick and simple. xiayun is a good boy. caochao is a girl.